 In the regular IVF protocol, Lupron and BCP are used for at least 2 weeks before ovarian stimulation.
 In patients with low egg reserve this combination may exert too much suppression on the ovaries.

-The Microdose Lupron regimen uses a very small dose of Lupron just 3 days before the start of stimulation medications to minimize the suppressive effect and to take advantage of a unique property of Lupron to release FSH and LH from the pituitary gland to specify, which are the same hormones found in the stimulation medications.
+The Microdose Lupron regimen uses a very small dose of Lupron just 3 days before the start of stimulation medications to minimize the suppressive effect and to take advantage of a unique property of Lupron to release FSH and LH from the pituitary gland, which are the same hormones found in the stimulation medications.
 Thus during the first few days of Lupron, the ovaries are stimulated by the natural pituitary hormones (the flare effect).
 Medications containing the same hormones are later added to augment the stimulation effect.

 This protocol is our favorite for patients with very low ovarian reserve or those who have poor response after taking BCP.
 In this protocol the pretreatment cycle is a natural cycle (no BCP).
 About a week after ovulation a GnRH antagonist (Ganirelix or Cetrotide) is started to prevent premature recruitment of follicles, an effect often seen in premature aging ovaries.
 In addition, estrogen is used to provide the young follicles an optimal condition to grow in the future.
 Stimulation medications are stated on day 3 of the next menses and the antagonist would be used again later to prevent premature ovulation.